Apple’s iPhone market share slips on iPhone X delay: research firm

-The market share of Apple Inc's iPhone declined in key regions in the three months ended October, hurt by the unavailability of the iPhone X during that time, research firm Kantar Worldpanel ComTech said on Tuesday.
+The unavailability of the iPhone X during the three months ended October pulled down the market share for Apple's iPhones in some key regions, while phones running on Google's Android recorded higher sales, data from a research firm showed on Tuesday.

-In the United States, the share of iOS – the iPhone's operating system – declined to 32.9 per cent from 40.6 per cent a year ago, data from Kantar showed.
+The market share for Apple Inc's iPhones, as measured by sales of its iOS mobile operating system, declined to 32.9 per cent in the United States, from 40.6 per cent a year ago, Kantar Worldpanel ComTech's data showed.

-IOS share also fell in Japan and big European markets, while Google's Android gained share in most markets, Kantar said.
+In an analysis of smartphone operating system sales for the quarter ended October, Kantar also said iOS market share slipped in Japan and key European markets, while Android clocked gains in most markets.

+The iPhone X, the 10th anniversary edition of the smartphone, was launched in early November, more than a month after the iPhone 8's launch on Sept.
+22.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.